dfkaye/dev-links/2021/december.md

 + stackoverflow (2011), **"Explain Morris inorder tree traversal without using stacks or recursion"** &#8594; https://stackoverflow.com/questions/5502916/explain-morris-inorder-tree-traversal-without-using-stacks-or-recursion
   + Lots of answers
   + Another implementation at geeksforgeeks.org &#8594; https://www.geeksforgeeks.org/inorder-tree-traversal-without-recursion-and-without-stack/
++ Andrew Ray (2014: updated 2021), **The Mental Model That Helped Me Finally Understand "Flux"** &#8594; https://andrewray.me/blog/the-mental-model-that-helped-me-finally-understand-flux
+    > This is what I wish someone had told me when I struggled learning Flux.
+It's not straightforward, not well documented, and has many moving parts.

+## SAM and Other Design Patterns

++ Achim Schneider (2021), **The SAM Pattern** &#8594; https://codingconnects.com/sam-pattern
+    > The SAM Pattern as an alternative approach to widely adopted Frontend architectures.
+I show how to implement a simple browser game with this pattern.
++ Adrian Mos (2021), **User-Interfacing Software Design Patterns, Revisited** &#8594; https://medium.com/codex/user-interfacing-software-design-patterns-revisited-2ac1dcfd445d
+    > We will look at MVC (model-view-controller), MVVM (model-view-viewmodel), **SAM (state-action-model)** and CQRS (command-query responsibility segregation), with the BFF (backend for frontend) 'anti'-pattern.

 ## HTML